rryam/ShipinKit/README.md

 # RunveyKit: Unofficial Swift Library for RunwayML

 RunveyKit is an unofficial Swift SDK for the RunwayML REST API, designed for quick prototyping and easy integration with RunwayML's image generation capabilities.
+The name is based on the Hindi word for Runway, which is रनवे.

 ## Features